tdkayy/limit-order-book-engine/README.md

 ## 🤖 Introduction

-This project simulates a working limit order book — the foundation of modern trading platforms.
+This project simulates a working limit order book, the foundation of modern trading platforms.
 It handles buy/sell order placement, cancellation, matching, and live trade display.
 The frontend syncs with the engine in real time using WebSockets and reflects all activity in a fully interactive UI.

 Whether you're exploring Rust performance, real-time state management, or order book design, this is a hands-on sandbox for building trading logic from the ground up.